isabella232/dynamic-media-classic.en-1/help/publishing-files.md

 You can cancel an in-progress publish job.
 Moreover, if you are an administrator, you can cancel an in-progress publishing job from the company Jobs page.

-To cancel a publishing job, go to the Jobs page and click Cancel.
+To cancel a publishing job, go to the Jobs page and click **[!UICONTROL Cancel]**.
 On the Scheduled tab of the Jobs page, you can pause or resume a job by deselecting or selecting the check box in the job’s Active column.

 >[!NOTE]
 >